-Real-Time Messaging Protocol (RTMP) was initially a proprietary protocol developed by Macromedia for streaming audio, video and data over the Internet, between a Flash player and a server. for PTZOptics cameras this protocol is used to stream directly to a website.
-For this example, I will be using facbook Live. please contact support if you are having issues with setting up your RTMP stream.
+Real-Time Messaging Protocol (RTMP) was initially a proprietary protocol developed by Macromedia for streaming audio, video and data over the Internet using a Flash player and a server.
+For PTZOptics cameras, this protocol is used to stream directly to a website.
+For this example, I will be using Facebook Live.
+Please contact support if you are having issues with setting up your RTMP stream.

-Step 1: The first step to connect the camera to facebook live is to set a static IP for your camera. instructions for this can be found HERE.
+Step 1: To connect the camera to Facebook Live, set a static IP for your camera. instructions for this can be found HERE.

-Step2: the next step is to make sure you have the latest version of the firmware for the camera which can be found HERE.
+Step2: Make sure you have the latest version of the firmware for the camera which can be found HERE.

-the highlighted area is the area we are most interested in for this example. the first thing to do is to enable audio and video then turning on the stream. after this hit apply at the bottom of the screen and power cycle the camera.
+The highlighted area is the area we are most interested in for this example.
+Enable audio and video then turn on the stream.
+Hit apply at the bottom of the screen and power cycle the camera.

-Step 4: is to log into your facebook and look for the link that says "go live". this will open a link (seen below) a live video preview. from here scroll down until you see "stream setup" change the option to "use stream key" as seen in the picture below.
+Step 4: Log into Facebook and look for the link that says "Go Live".
+This will open a link (see below) with a live video preview.
+Scroll down until you see "Stream Setup".
+Change the option to "Use Stream Key" as seen in the picture below.

 - Check the box labeled "Use a Persistent Stream Key".